uptycslabs/terraform-aws-iam-config/README.md

   # CloudTrail source: S3 Bucket or Kinesis stream?
   # Set either `cloudtrail_s3_bucket_name` or `kinesis_stream_name` to allow Uptycs to ingest CloudTrail events
+  # Provide the resource's regions if these are diiferent from default region
-  # Provide the S3 bucket name which contains the CloudTrail data
+  # Provide the S3 bucket name and region which contains the CloudTrail data
-  # CloudTrail S3 bucket must be in the same default region as where this Terraform file will be executed
   cloudtrail_s3_bucket_name = ""

+  # The region where the cloudtrail bucket exists
+  cloudtrail_s3_bucket_region = ""

   # Name of the Kinesis stream configured to stream CloudTrail data
-  # Kinesis stream must be in the same default region as where this Terraform file will be executed
   kinesis_stream_name = ""

+  # The region where the kinesis stream exists
+  kinesis_stream_region = ""

   # Name of the S3 bucket that contains the VPC flow logs
-  # VPC Flow Logs S3 bucket must be in the same default region as where this Terraform file will be executed
   vpc_flowlogs_bucket_name = ""

+  # The region where the vpc flow log bucket exists
+  vpc_flowlogs_bucket_region = ""

   tags = {
     Service     = "cloudquery"